The best new year's resolution

 Leave Babylon!

-There is another New Year's experience documented in the book Ezra.
-Ezra was a Jew who lived in exile with many other Jews in Babylon because Jerusalem and the Temple had been destroyed by the Babylonians.
-After Jerusalem and the temple were rebuilt, Ezra the scribe decided to return to Jerusalem.
-He wanted to teach people thoroughly what was in the scriptures.
-We would like to do the same and say to you: Today we are the spiritual temple of God and his church.
-So the temple was a symbol for us believers and Jerusalem the symbol for the church.
-"For on the first day of the first month he decided to go up from Babylon, and on the first day of the fifth month he came to Jerusalem, because the good hand of his God was upon him" (Ezra [space]]7,9).
+There is another New Year's experience documented in the Book of Ezra.
+Ezra was a Jew living in exile in Babylon with many other Jews because Jerusalem and the Temple had been destroyed by the Babylonians.
+After Jerusalem and the Temple were rebuilt, Ezra, the scribe, decided to return to Jerusalem.
+He wanted to teach the people in detail about what was written in the Scriptures.
+This is what we also want to do, and we want to tell you: Today we are the spiritual temple of God and his church.
+The Temple was therefore a symbol for us believers, and Jerusalem the symbol for the church.
+"For on the first day of the first month he had decided to go up from Babylon, and on the first day of the fifth month he came to Jerusalem, because the good hand of his God was upon him."
+(Esr 7,9).

 He decided to leave Babylon on New Year's Day.
 On this New Year's Day, you too can choose to return to the church (represented by Jerusalem).
 You may be stuck in the Babylon of your lifestyle, your work, your missteps.
 There are believers who are spiritually still in Babylon, even if they could fulfill urgent tasks from Jerusalem, the church.
 Just like Esra, you can now choose to make your return journey home - to the church.
 Your church is waiting for you.
 It could be a strenuous journey, especially the first steps towards home.
 You know, a long journey begins with the first step on the first day of the first month.
 It took Esra four months to arrive.
 You have the opportunity to start today.